AkzhanBerdi/bad_dog/content/posts/fastest-way-to-upload-data-into-postgresql.md

 ## Enter the COPY Method

-One of the greatest mind in our team Miras Serikuly comes with the thought "I may have developed the fastest way to upload dataframe into PostgreSQL".
+One of the greatest mind in our team comes with the thought "I may have realized the fastest way to upload dataframe into PostgreSQL".
 Here's the core of the solution:

 ```python
 def psql_insert_copy(table, conn, keys, data_iter):